Essay 1 of 3·March 2026·12 min read

 The question is what you do next.
 Because in 1848, finding color was the easy part.
 What separated the people who built lasting wealth from the people who went broke was never about who found gold first.
 It was about what they built around it.

-But here's the thing about staking a claim in 1849: it didn't just mean panning for gold.
+But here's the thing about staking a claim in 1849; it didn't just mean panning for gold.
 The smartest claims weren't on the riverbed.
 They were on the supply route, the town square, the trail every miner had to walk through.
 Brannan staked his claim on the supply chain.
 Stanford staked his on the crossroads.
-The claim worth staking was never the gold itself.
-It was the ground where you could build something that would still be standing after the rush moved on.
+The claim worth staking was the ground where you could build something that would still be standing after the rush moved on.

 The modern shovel sellers

 NVIDIA is this era's Samuel Brannan.
-The company reached $130.5 billion in annual revenue by fiscal 2025, up from $27 billion two years earlier.
-They achieved this by selling GPUs to everyone building AI.
-They don't build the intelligence — they sell the picks.
+The company reached $130.5 billion in annual revenue by fiscal 2025 which was up from $27 billion two years earlier.
+They achieved this by selling GPUs to everyone to build AI.
+They sell the picks.

-The cloud providers — AWS, Azure, Google Cloud — are the railroads, the physical infrastructure on which everything runs.
+The cloud providers such as AWS, Azure, Google Cloud are the railroads, the physical infrastructure on which everything runs.
 Satya Nadella admitted the bottleneck is electricity.
 They have chips sitting in inventory they can't plug in.
 The constraint has become physical.
 Just like building a railroad through the Sierra Nevada was physical.

-Yet the democratization parallel is the one that matters most to anyone reading this.
+Yet the democratization parallel is the one that matters most to anyone reading this — especially if you're running a small business and wondering whether AI tools are actually for you or just for the Googles and Amazons of the world.
 Just as any person could stake a gold claim in 1849, anyone can now build with AI.
-Solo-founded startups rose from about 22% of new companies in 2015 to 38% in 2024.
-We're going to see that percentage explode in 2026.
+Solo-founded startups rose from about 22% of new companies in 2015 to 38% in 2024 and we're going to see that percentage explode in 2026.
 Small teams are shipping products that would've required fifty engineers a year ago.
-The tools for building a great company aren't locked behind capital anymore.
+A solo founder with the right AI tools can now do what a ten-person team did in 2025.
+The tools for building a great company aren't locked behind capital anymore; they're behind a $20/month subscription and the willingness to learn.

 But here's where the analogy becomes somewhat strained.
 The 1849 gold fields were radically decentralized.
-Any person with a pan could try their luck, whereas the AI infrastructure layer is dominated by a handful of hyperscalers.
+Any person with a pan could try their luck whereas the AI infrastructure layer is dominated by a handful of hyperscalers.
 The tools are democratized.
 The picks and shovels are affordable.
-But the mines themselves — the massive GPU clusters and energy contracts — are concentrated in ways the gold fields never were.
+But the mines themselves, the massive GPU clusters and energy contracts, are concentrated in ways the gold fields never were.
 You can build on top of this infrastructure, but you don't own it unless you move compute on premises and build agents with open source models.
+I almost left this part out because it complicates the narrative.
+The whole point of the essay is supposed to be "anyone can build" which is mostly true.
+But I'd be dishonest if I didn't flag that the infrastructure layer is concentrated in ways the gold fields never were.

 The skeptics always show up

 When the first gold reports reached San Francisco, citizens tested the ore with spyglasses and iron ladles.
-Many who couldn't confirm it through their own experiments declared the whole thing a humbug.
+A contemporary account captured the psychology: many who couldn't confirm it through their own experiments declared the whole thing a humbug.
 The doubt persisted because people couldn't fathom that something so valuable had been sitting there undiscovered.
 Accepting the news meant accepting that they'd been standing on gold the whole time.

 Sound familiar?